Endemic flora H-L

 The glabrous, linear to oblong lobes are 1 to 4cm long with smooth edges and blunt or pointed tips.

 Flowers: The flowers form axillary or terminal open racemes usually much longer than the leaves.
 The spine is glabrous or occasionally sparcely hairy.
 The glabrous flower stems are 1 to 1.5cm long.
-The cream-white, rarely pink tinged, tepals are also glabrous and the 0.5 to 1cm long, pale green-tipped gynophore are slender and curve backwards.
+The cream-white, rarely pink-tinged, tepals are also glabrous with pollen sacs under the recurved tips of three of the four tepals The 0.5 to 1cm long pale green-tipped gynophore are slender and recurved.

 Flowering Season: Flowers appear in summer and may continue through to the end of autumn.